lpod/lpod-docs/level1-basic-text-containers.rst

 the number of matches.
 This method is context-based, so it recursively works on all the paragraphs, headers and spans below the calling element; the calling element may be any ODF element, including the elements that can't directly own a text content.
 It may be called at the document level.
+The return value is the number of replacements done.

 Multiple spaces and intra-paragraph breaks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~